Cosine Similarity Is Math, Not Magic

 But the user asked about deadline risk in the broader plan.
 Chunk 2 is the better answer.
 Chunk 1 wins the cosine match anyway.

-A high cosine score does not mean a chunk is the right answer.
+The takeaway: a high cosine score does not mean a chunk is the right answer.
 It means the chunk lands close in vector space.
 Those are two different things.
 Cosine similarity gives you the best approximation, and approximations have error bars.

 Take these two sentences: